Bjornstad Logo

 General Guidelines

 The goal of this guide is to encourage and improve historical authenticity at reenactment and public events.
 Please consider this to be a living document.
-If you find any items not listed or as not acceptable it is because of a general lack of sources.
-If you have a source which supports any item not allowed or listed, please contact the Authenticity Officer with your pertinent information.
+If you find any items not listed or as not being allowed, it is because of a general lack of sources.
+If you have a source that supports any item not allowed or listed, please contact the Authenticity Officer with your pertinent information.
 We are more than happy to change the guide accordingly.
-Each change will be judged on a case by case basis, by the Authenticity Officer and The Vikings of Bjornstad Group Leader, using this guide and extant archaeological / historical finds.
+Each change will be judged on a case by case basis, by the Authenticity Officer and The Vikings of Bjornstad Jarl, using this guide and extant archaeological / historical finds.
+Also see Experimental Archaeology, below.

 The art of the Viking Age is organized into a loose sequence of stylistic phases which, despite significant overlap in style and chronology, may be defined and distinguished on account both of formal design elements and of recurring compositions and motifs: